 Family Promise of Santa Rosa functions through four committees or teams: Finance and Audit, Board Governance and Development, Resource Development, and Strategic Communication.
 The Chair of each committee usually comes from the board, but one person can't do everything that is under the umbrella of each committee.
 They need a team.
 Volunteers can use their interests and skills to find a place where they fit.
 The list below, while not limited to what is listed, is what each committee is responsible for.

 Our Day Center is the center of operation for our organization and for the families staying in our Interfaith Hospitality Network.
 It is open Monday-Friday from 8am-5pm.
 This is where our families come to create resumes, search and apply for jobs, make doctor's appointments, and conduct all of their business.
 We need volunteers to answer phones, data entry, light filing, make copies, greet guests/visitors and accept donations when they arrive.
+We could also use one or two volunteers to pick up furniture and appliance donations.
 Some volunteers can come on a weekly basis while others can only come once a month.
 We are always looking for volunteers in this area and are open to whatever your schedule will allow.

 Family Promise operates with the support of the local faith-based community.
 Monday through Friday dinner is provided to the families and enjoyed at the home of the congregation.
 Volunteers prepare the meal and eat with the families and the leftovers are given for another day.
 Stories are shared and encouragement given to the families along with other needed supplies the help the families graduate quicker.